Sumedha9717/Covid-19_Qurantine_zone_management_system/README.md

 This is is simple project design using C++.
 This is a project that create for accedemic assignment

-Without wasting your time, let's see what react js actually is...
+Without wasting your time, let's see the project.

 c++ is Programing Language. you can follow steps in the bellow to run this simple project